trang-nguyenn/Algorithms/DP/KnapsackDP/494_Target_Sum.md

 # [Target Sum](https://leetcode.com/problems/target-sum/)

 Interesting `knapsack`.
 When we throw in a new data, we have several directions to process this new information.
 The dp must be able to correctly update the value in all directions.
-It also implies that we need the same amount of variation as the number of directions to loop over the raw input data.
+It also implies that we need the same amount of variables as the number of directions to loop over the raw input data.

 The skeleton for knapsack looping is as follows: